ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 runtime.

 **Resource usage.** The autoscaler itself uses CPU and memory resources.
-The resources must be accounted for when considering the Ray head pod's scheduling.
+These resources must be accounted for when considering the Ray head pod's scheduling.
 (The default autoscaler container resources are .5 CPU requests and limits, 512 megabyte memory request and limits.
 See the {ref}`configuration guide<kuberay-autoscaling-config>` for details.)